Creating a form

 If you choose to display a form completion Message when users submit your form, you'll be provided a WYSIWYG editor to create your message.

-The Insert Placeholder dropdown menu allows you to personalize your completion message with information from a user's form submission such as their Name or Email address.
+The Insert Placeholder dropdown menu allows you to personalize your completion message with information from a user's form submission such as their first name or email address.

 To insert a placeholder for a customized field, choose Form Field and type in the label of the field when prompted.